yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 The attention weights themselves are [activations](#parameter-vs-activation) based on the specific prompt that the LLM is looking at.
 But, each one is derived not just from the corresponding inputs, but also to learned parameters, as I'll be explaining in the next section.

 ## Computing attention weights

+The crux of attention weights depends on three matrices.
+Each of these transforms each input token to answer a different question:

+- $W_q$ ("query weights"): what information am I looking for?
+- $W_k$ ("key weights"): what information can I support lookups against?
+- $W_v$ ("value weights"): what information do I return?

+These get combined in three broad steps, for every token in the input.
+Let's call that token the query token: it's the token for which we want to answer, "how much does this token care about each of the others?"

+1. First, we apply each of the weights:
+    1. We apply the query weights ($W_q$) to the query token to get its {dfn}`query`: what is this token looking for?
+    2. We apply the key weights ($W_k$) to every token to get the {dfn}`keys`: how can we match against each token?
+    3. We apply the value weights ($W_v$) to every token to get the {dfn}`values`: what information does each token contain?
+2. We combine the query with each key to compute the {dfn}`attention weights`, one per token.
+This tells us how much the query token should focus on each other token.
+3. We combine the attention weights with each value to compute {dfn}`weighted values`, again one per token.
+4. We combine the weighted values to get the {dfn}`context vector`: a weighted blend of information from all tokens, focused on what's relevant to the query token.

+{drawio}`visual representation of the overall flow described above|images/self-attention/overview`

+Again, all of that work is just for a single query token.
+We'll repeat it for each token in the input to produce a context vector per token.The final result is a vector of vectors, which we'll represent as a matrix.
+This matrix is our self-attention layer's output.

+The following subsections will go into each of these steps in more detail.

 :::{important} TODO
 overview